Get paid to watch movies? That sounds like a film-buff fantasy. But believe it or not, there are many ways to make the dream come true.

 It’s a good idea to land a degree in film to polish your skills and gain some expertise.
 You’ll also need advanced writing skills, a solid portfolio, and some entry-level experience before you start to make real inroads as a trusted film critic.

-According to Glassdoor, movie critics can make anywhere from $49,445 to $89,000 per year.
+According to Glassdoor, movie critics can make on average around $53,300 base pay per year.
 How much you make depends on your skill and your ability to market yourself and create opportunities.

 Behind every great movie is a solid team of editors who dissect footage and splice it together to make an actual film.
 Editors work behind the scenes, pouring over raw video and transforming it into a final product.